toppev/get-loyalty-app/docs/README.md

 Prerequisites: [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/)

+1. Create `.env` in the root directory.
+2. Add `NPM_TOKEN=<token here>` (a Github token)
-Run the `start-dev.sh` script to start the development environment.
+3. Run the `start-dev.sh` script to start the development environment.

 You can run each service manually as well.
 In that case, you must install requirements (such as NPM, Yarn and MongoDB) manually.

 For developing the scanner-app see instructions [here](/scanner-app/README.md).